bjuretko/docker-alpine-sshd/README.md

 # docker-alpine-sshd

-Small helper image to join a docker host via ssh.
+Small helper alpine-based image with glibs support to join a docker host via ssh.
 Default listening port is 2223.
+Usable as a vscode ssh remote.

 ## Build